 - Intellectual Property: As your child learns to value their ideas, you can introduce them to the ways in which intellectual property (IP) can protect their rights as creators – after all, IP is everywhere!

 - Entrepreneurship: Give your child opportunities to build basic business skills — from setting up a classic lemonade stand to running an in-home chore service.
 As they take on responsibility, they’ll learn to take risks and build leadership skills.

 - Collaboration: Imagine the great ideas we could have missed out on if we didn’t consider the feelings, knowledge and experiences of others!
 Explain that the best designs happen when people work together toward the same goal.
 Set up playgroups or neighborhood gatherings and have the kids participate in group activities that build collaboration skills.
 Some fun group ideas include a scavenger hunt, an obstacle course or your favorite backyard sport.

-For more ideas on how you can help your child build creativity and the Innovation Mindset, we invite you to visit our blog.
+For more ideas on how you can help your child build creativity and the I Can Invent Mindset, we invite you to visit our blog.